Arma 3 fans, we have bad news…

 Into first-person shooters?
 These are our favorites:

 Arma 3 on Mac: Everything you need to know

 Set in authentic and vast settings, Arma 3 is the leading military simulator out there.
-This isn’t a Call of Duty clone where taking down dozens of enemies is business as usual.
+This isn’t a Battlefield 2042 or Far Cry clone where taking down dozens of enemies is business as usual.
 This is a realistic military sandbox where every bullet counts and tactics and cover matter.
 That alone would put it among the best FPS games for Mac (if it’s ever officially released).

 Arma 3 features a wide variety of single and multiplayer content, over 20 vehicles, 40 weapons, and limitless opportunities for content creation.

 The game has received so far good reviews, especially from gamers, since its 2013 release: